tiq-lang/solver/papers/type-packs/type-packs.md

    Ts: Clone;
 ```

 This example doesn't contain any new syntax within the `where` clause, but it brings new interpretation of certain bounds.
-If type argument of a bound is a type pack, the bound reads as "_for every type_ `T` _in a pack, bound_ `T: ...` _holds_".
+If type argument of a bound is a type pack, the bound reads as "_for every type_ `T` _in a pack, bound_ `T: Trait` _holds_".

 To increase consistency we also allow the following shorthand for these kinds of bounds: